 Bone spurs can be treated with conservative methods instead of surgery, including the following:

 One method of conservative treatment for painful bone spurs is to wear a larger and softer shoe.
 A different shoe can relieve the direct or indirect pressure caused by bone spurs.

 If the friction from your bone spurs is causing a callus or corn on your toes, consider reduction and temporary relief by shaving or consistent filing.
 Over-the-counter corn removal pads are available, but use caution when treating corns and calluses with these medications since they contain a type of acid that can cause infection if used in excess.

-Temporary arch supports or custom molded orthotics can minimize the pressure on the spur or correct the foot position causing the pressure.
-These devices are good solution for long term treatment with or without surgical intervention.
+Temporary arch supports for custom orthotics can help to minimize the pressure placed on the bone spur, and also can reposition the foot to eliminate the discomfort.
+These devices are great as a long term solution without choosing surgical intervention.

-Surgery for a bone spur depends upon the location and related condition (mentioned above).
-Procedures are performed in an outpatient facility under sedation or in the office with local anesthesia.
+Surgery for a bone spur condition depends on the location and related condition.
+Procedures are performed in an outpatient facility with the patient under sedation, or in the office with the patient under a local anesthesia.

-Post-operative recovery varies from a few days to a few weeks of partial weight bearing.
+Recovery time varies from a few days to a few weeks depending on the patient.

 Recovery from bone spur surgery can take 2 to 4 weeks.
 Recovering from a bone spur is relatively short and depends where the surgery is performed.
 Sutures can be removed after 2 and it will take approximately 2 more weeks to get back into shoes comfortably.

 Not all bone spurs require surgery.
 Some bone spurs are only found on X-rays, while other bone spurs can be felt directly on the body.